-Staying safe with hearing loss
+Staying healthy and safe with hearing loss

-According to the research, hearing loss affects more than 48 million Americans and is the third most prevalent chronic health condition facing older adults.
+Hearing loss affects more than 48 million Americans and is the third most prevalent chronic health condition facing older adults.
 Although digital hearing aid technology is often the recommended treatment for the majority of sensorineural hearing loss cases, less than 20 percent of those who would benefit from treatment actually seek it.
 Those who do wait an average of 10 years to seek it; most wait until they cannot communicate in even the best of listening situations.

 Research conducted by Dr. Frank Lin, M.D., Ph.D., and his colleagues at Johns Hopkins University discovered individuals with mild hearing loss are twice as likely to develop dementia as those with normal hearing.
 The risk increased to three times more likely in those with moderate hearing loss and five times more likely for those with severe hearing loss.